 QuinLED-Dig-Uno: WLED Tutorial

-Since this mainly involves using a phone app I decided creating a video guide for it would be easiest to follow, below the video I’ll have some links to things mentioned in the video including a custom binary for running WLED with an ESP32 on the QuinLED-Dig-Uno.
+Since this mainly involves a phone app I decided creating a video guide for it would be easiest to follow, below the video I’ll have some links to things mentioned in the video including a custom binary for running WLED with an ESP32 on the QuinLED-Dig-Uno.

 Mentioned in the video